 GAP operates out of a purpose built facility located 90 minutes north of Melbourne’s CBD in the town of Seymour, but to make getting your greyhound into the program easier, GAP conducts regular off-site testing days at a number of tracks around Victoria.

-Greyhounds that have successfully passed through the Greyhound Adoption Program are awarded a specially numbered, green collar that means they are exempt from the law that greyhounds must wear a muzzle at all times when in public.
+Greyhounds that have successfully passed through the Greyhound Adoption Program are awarded a specially numbered, GAP Green Collar that means they are exempt from the law that greyhounds must wear a muzzle at all times when in public.

-Once a greyhound is ready for adoption, they are carefully matched with a potential home – with staff aiming to minimise the chances of an adoption failing.
-Staff assess a potential adopters expectations, lifestyle and requirements, including whether or not they already have other pets.
+Once a greyhound is ready for adoption, they are carefully matched with a potential home – with staff aiming to maximise the chances of a successful adoption.
+Staff assess a potential adopter’s expectations, lifestyle and requirements, including whether or not they already have other pets.
 Adopters are then paired to a greyhound that is most likely to meet their expectations.
-As not all greyhounds are cat-tolerant, there can sometimes be a wait for those adopters that have pet cats, but there is always the option of fostering a greyhound with the view to adopt.
+As not all greyhounds are cat-tolerant, there can sometimes be a wait for those adopters that have pet cats.

-GRV encourages all owners to seriously consider the ‘end of career’ options for their greyhounds.
+Racing greyhound owners are expected to plan the ‘end of career’ options for their greyhounds.
 It may be that you plan to keep your greyhound as a pet yourself or may have family members who are interested in providing your greyhound with a ‘forever’ home.
-If this is not an option for you, then we would ask that you seriously consider the Adoption Program and contact the GAP staff for more information about getting involved.
+If this is not an option for you, then will need to contact GRV to book a GAP pre-entry assessment.

 Some ways to prepare your greyhound before attending a GAP testing day:

-Afford the greyhound as much time out of work/away from racing as possible – the greater the time between stopping racing and being assessed, the more likely your greyhound is to pass.
+Afford the greyhound as much time out of work/away from racing as possible – it is a minimum of 28 days but the greater the time between stopping racing and being assessed, the more likely your greyhound is to pass.

 If you are able to do so safely, gradually expose the greyhound to other breeds of dog in a positive manner.
 Start with large dogs (greyhounds are usually quite comfortable around dogs of a similar size) and work your way down.
-Dogs should always be on-lead and the greyhound should always be muzzled during this socialisation to make sure everyone stays safe.
+Both dogs during the interaction should always be on-leash and the greyhound should always be muzzled during this socialisation to make sure everyone stays safe.

 Where possible allow your greyhound some time in a home environment rather than the kennel environment.
 Let them spend time in a backyard environment and allow them some supervised access into the house to acclimatise them to a home environment.